Saamoz/eleventy-blog/src/posts/social-security-number.md

 Anyway the rest of that trip went smoothly if a little chaotically.
 I had no other issues dealing with any levels of government, and eventually my workplace mailed me the documents I needed for the TN visa.
 Armed with everything I needed, I headed back to Canada to get the visa for real.

-## August 2022 -- Getting the Visa
+## August 2022 -- Getting the Visa Day 1

 Like I covered above, getting a TN visa is supposed to be straightforward for Canadians.
 You show up, ask nicely, maybe share some documents, and then you're home free.
 The idea is that you can do this whole thing at the airport quick enough that you'll make your flight.
 The Toronto Pearson Airport does the processing for US entry right there, to make it extra convenient.
 Unfortunately it didn't go as smoothly as I planned.